Sulemani Keeda

-Sulemani Keeda is an independent Hindi-language slacker comedy film directed by Amit V Masurkar and produced by Tulsea Pictures in association with Mantra/Runaway Entertainment.
+Sulemani Keeda is a 2013 Indian independent Hindi-language slacker comedy film directed by Amit V Masurkar and produced by Tulsea Pictures in association with Mantra/Runaway Entertainment.
 It was first screened at the Mumbai Film Festival in 2013.
 The film is distributed by PVR Director's Rare and was released in Mumbai, NCR-Delhi, Bangalore, Pune, Ahmedabad and Kolkata on 5 December 2014.
 TVF is the online partner for the movie.

 Plot

 In this slacker bro-mantic comedy, writing partners Dulal and Mainak dream of shaking up the Bollywood film industry in India with their script Sulemani Keeda (Hindi street slang for "Pain in the Ass").
 When they're being rejected by producers who refuse to read their script, they lurk around bookstores and poetry slams shamelessly hitting on girls.
 They find some hope when the drug-addled, cat-obsessed Gonzo Kapoor, the son of a famous B-movie producer, hires them to write an arthouse film billed as "Tarkovsky with orgies" for his directorial debut.
 All seems well until Dulal meets Ruma, a beautiful photographer who makes him question his choice to sell out.